Real Time Shader Editing

 Live preview

-Multipass pipelines
+Multi-pass pipelines

-Image, video & audio inputs
+Image, video and audio inputs

 Starter presets

 Coming from Shadertoy? iTime, iResolution, iChannel0 all normalize automatically.
-Paste and run!
+Paste and run.

-The Editor
+The Interface

 Four panels.
-One Workspace.
+One flow.

 Who it's for